Price Elasticity of Demand Calculator

 Understanding Your Results

-2. Enter the initial quantity associated with that price
+2. Enter the initial quantity that you were getting for that initial price.

-4. Enter the final quantity associated with the final price
+4. Enter the final quantity, or the new quantity proposed to get you the final price.

 Calculation Example